Aberfeldy, Victoria

-Aberfeldy is a locality in Victoria, Australia on Mount Lookout, northeast of the Thomson Dam, 125 km east of Melbourne.
+Aberfeldy is a locality in southern Victoria, Australia on Mount Lookout, northeast of the Thomson Dam, 125 km east of Melbourne.

 History

 The area began to be inhabited in 1871 following the discovery of alluvial gold, although access was made difficult by the rugged terrain and the harsh winters, with sub-zero temperatures and much snow.

 The first Aberfeldy Post Office opened on 1 January 1872.
-It finally closed permanently in 1967.
+It closed permanently in 1967.
 The postmaster from 1880 to 1884 was Henry Donaldson, whose sister, Elizabeth Donaldson had married the Aberfeldy butcher Thomas Dwyer, originally from Tipperary, Ireland.

 The eldest of the three Dwyer children was John Patrick, born in Aberfeldy in 1879.
 His parents both died in 1884, so the children were taken in by their Scottish grandparents David and Annie Donaldson, who ran the general store in nearby Morwell.
 At that time Henry Donaldson also left Aberfeldy, going to be postmaster in Heyfield, Victoria.

 John Partick Dwyer was a child prodigy and after qualifying as a solicitor in Melbourne he was called to the Bar at the age of 23.
 He moved to Western Australia in 1904 where he stood out as the possessor of a brilliant legal mind.
 He was appointed Chief Justice of Western Australia and was knighted in 1946, and then distinguished with a KCMG in 1949.
 He and his wife are buried together in a simple grave in Karrakatta Cemetery in Perth.

 Aberfeldy was surveyed and proclaimed in 1885.
 It was initially known as Mount Lookout but was eventually renamed after the Scottish town of Aberfeldy.
 At its peak, the township had a population of around 500.
 After the end of the gold rush the townsfolk depended for their livelihood upon sheep and cattle grazing and the production of potatoes and other crops.